sbminimalistics/container-orchestrator/README.md

 - [x] implement mechanism that allows to cut specific node-to-node connections
 - [x] handle event of elected leader, forward it to a cluster
 - [x] spread /service endpoint command using the reference to the leader elected
+- [x] implement <cluster>/nodes POST enpoint that allows to add new node
 - [ ] employ sophisticated way of creating replicas inside the nodes based on their current load
 - [ ] cover the case when two nodes from the same cluster report themselves as leader
 - [x] build a queue of service calls (only one service call on one leader at a time)